hashing-ai/MonoSLAM/README.md

 # SLAM

 ## What is SLAM ?
-- stands for "simultaneous localizationa and mapping""
+- stands for "simultaneous localization and mapping""

 Currently, there are many ways to do SLAM with monocular camera.
 But, let's start from  [MonoSLAM : A Real-Time Single Camera SLAM](https://www.doc.ic.ac.uk/~ajd/Publications/davison_etal_pami2007.pdf)